peterberr/peterberr.github.io/_pages/about.md

  - Life Cycle Analysis of energy systems

 Further information on each research theme can be found in the Projects and Publications pages.

+### Methods

+My academic background is in Industrial Ecology, which encourages e a systems thinking perspective for all research topics.
+I employ a number of different research methods and tools, depending on the research project, and nature of the research question.
+These include:
+ - Energy System Analysis
+ - Life Cycle Analysis
+ - Material Flow Analysis & Dynamic Stock Modelling
+ - Environmentally Extended Input Output Analysis
+ - Index Decomposition Analysis
+ - Machine Learning (gradient-boosted decision trees)
+ - Other statistical methods